Thai Green Rice

 Begin by dissolving the creamed coconut in 8 fl oz (225 ml) boiling water, then place it in a food processor with the garlic, chillies, ginger and coriander stalks, whizzing until everything is finely chopped.

 Then remove the pan from the heat, take the lid off and cover the pan with a cloth for 10 minutes before serving.
 Finally, remove the pieces of cinnamon, sprinkle in the lime juice and the finely chopped coriander leaves, then fork the rice gently to separate the grains.
-Garnish with the reserved whole coriander leaves and serve with Thai Creamed Coconut Chicken.
+Garnish with the reserved whole coriander leaves and serve with Thai Creamed Coconut Chicken, see recipe below.